32bikram/Pokedeqs/README.md

 The `frontend/` folder is static — no build step.
 Open `index.html` in a browser, or serve the folder with any static file server.
 Set the API URL field in the top bar to wherever your backend is running (defaults to `http://localhost:8000`).
 It is generated with the help of LLM.

-## Known limitations / roadmap

-- No automated tests yet (planned)
-- Schema is currently created via `Base.metadata.create_all` on startup — migrating to **Alembic** for proper, reversible schema migrations
-- No rate limiting on the upload endpoint

 ## Project structure

 ```